bshroats5/Patriots_Nation/_posts/2026-5-5-Baseball-And-Lacrosse-Dominance.md

 date: 2026-05-05
 author: Admin
 image: /images/Patriots-Championships-2026.jpg
-image_credit: "Photo from University of the Cumberlands"
+image_credit: "Photos from University of the Cumberlands"
 ---

 ## Patriots Punch Ticket to NAIA Quarterfinals: A #2 Seed Showdown!